Slow Cooker Quinoa, Sweet Potato, & Black Bean Vegetarian Chili

 - Additional salt and pepper to taste

-- Greek yogurt, sour cream, or vegan sour cream
+- Greek yogurt, sour cream, or this delicious vegan cashew sour cream (my fave!)

 - Shredded cheese